MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturesettings.md

 ### -field Hold:4
 Enable support for the hold gesture.

-This represents the user holding down either their finger or the Select trigger or button on a spatial controller for longer than the system's hold threshold.
+This represents the user holding down either their finger or the Select trigger or button on a motion controller for longer than the system's hold threshold.

 This gesture can be used to take a secondary action, such as showing a menu.